mckennapsean/dissertation/content/05-security.md

-We found that the design activity framework more comprehensively captured the design process of this project and the multiple discourse channel interactions, in ways which the previous nine-stage framework failed to connect visualization artifacts and design decisions across projects.
+We found that the design activity framework more comprehensively captured the design process of this project and the multiple discourse channel interactions, in which the previous nine-stage framework failed to connect visualization artifacts and design decisions across projects.
 However, the BubbleNet dashboard is not the end of research or development into cybersecurity dashboards.
 The use of a map does not work for all data, and there is more work needed to find more effective encodings such as broader impact of cybersecurity incidents.
 Nevertheless, the design process of BubbleNet shows how other design studies can work with collaborators and users beyond just data analysts.
 When working with these other types of users, it becomes more important to balance and prioritize